harish201105/autism-early-detection-ai/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - MediaPipe for computer vision models
 - Kaggle for datasets
 - Streamlit for the web interface

-## Contact

-For questions or support, please:
-- Open an issue on GitHub
-- Contact the development team
-- Refer to the documentation

 ## References